 When someone uses the term “full-grain,” they are referring to the most sturdy and tough section of an animal hide, which is found just under the hair.

 As most of the initial surface is completely preserved and left intact before coating, it is considered a very natural grain leather.
 This also results in an overall stronger and more durable material.
-Full-grain leather is considered the highest quality leather, which is also the reason that most of the high-end leather jackets and leather products like boots, wallets, belts, and bags are made from full grain leather.
+Full-grain leather is considered the highest quality leather, which is also the reason that most high-end leather jackets and leather products like boots, wallets, belts, and bags are made from full-grain leather.

 Looks and Appearance

 Full-grain leather is tough and lasts for a long time.
 This long age means that it develops a distinct leather patina over its lifetime, which is a very desirable feature.
 It is also known for showing its grain through the smooth aniline finish, which covers it in a minimal amount of coating, unlike sanded leather, which is covered in a thick layer of coating.

 The top grain leather is made when the outermost part of the hide is sanded, full-grain leather is the outermost layer of the hide, which shows all the natural grains of the skin.

 The top-grain leather is sanded for a smooth uniform surface.
 It is the second highest-quality leather but the sanding is done in order to remove marks or blemishes.
 It is also known as corrected leather.

 The top grain leather is smooth and soft to touch and also shows a natural character.